sergei-mironov/litrepl/README.md

 Technical details
 -----------------

-The following events should normally happen upon typing the `LitEval1` command:
+The following events should normally happen after users type the `:LitEval1`
+command:

-1. On the first run, the Python interpreter will be started in the background.
-Its standard input and output will be redirected into UNIX pipes in the current directory.
-Its PID will be saved into the `./_pid.txt` file.
+1. On the first run, LitREPL starts the Python interpreter in the background.
+   Its standard input and output are redirected into UNIX pipes in the current directory.
+The PID is saved into the `./_pid.txt` file.
-2. The code from the Markdown code section under the cursor will be piped through the interpreter.
-3. The result will be pasted into the Markdown section next after the current one.
+2. LitREPL runs the whole document through the express Markdown/Latex parser which determines the start/stop positions of code and result sections.
+Cursor position is also resolved and the code from the right code section goes to the interpreter.
+3. The process which reads the interpreter's response is forked out of the main LitREPL process.
+The output goes to the temporary file.
+4. If the interpreter reports the completion quickly, the output is pasted to the resulting document immediately.
+Otherwise, the temporary results are pasted.
+5. Re-evaluating sections with temporary results causes LitREPL to update these results.

 Limitations
 -----------